awpoch/TankWars/README.md

 </p>

 ### More Information:
-* I created this game with C#
+* I created this game using C#
 * I used animations which make the experiance more enjoyable
-* I programmed it using a Model, a View, and a Controller (MVC)
+* I programmed it using a Model, a View, and a Controller (spereation of concerns)
 *

 ![Alt text](Images/TankWarsAnimation.gif)